Climate Action > Shifting to Renewable Energy

 • April 2024 - Renewable Energy PPA for Noida Manufacturing Site in India

-• Signed a renewable energy PPA to source 100% of its electricity from wind power plants starting in the second half of 2025 for a 25-year period
+• Signed a renewable energy PPA to source 100% of its electricity from solar and wind power plants over a 25-year period, starting in 2026

 • April 2024 - Samsung Electronics and Korea University